kalynnka/arcanum/README.md

 ## 🐳 Development Environment

-Protocollum includes a Docker Compose setup for local development with PostgreSQL:
+arcanum includes a Docker Compose setup for local development with PostgreSQL:

 ### Start the Development Database